Henrique-FB/Henrique-FB.github.io/projects/df_server.md

 ---

-## 6. Future Improvements

-I am probably done working on this one for now, but in the future I'd definitely want to make some improvements, mainly:
-- Finding out a damn way to let the clients access the menu screen.
-- Running backup schedules on Proxmox to make sure nothing will happen to the server's saved game.
-- Possibly wrapping the whole client in *another* WebGUI client made by myself - that way it would be much safer to not use ZeroTier for connections(allowing me to port forward without that much worry), and would allow me to make some very useful addons to the whole client experience (like buttons to change the tilesets and other cool things)

-## Conclusion
+# Conclusion

 A much bigger project than I first imagined!

-I knew it wasn't going to be as simple as my little test-trial on my windows machine, but it turned having a much steeper learning curve than I expected.
+I knew it wasn't going to be as simple as my little test-trial on my windows machine, but it turned out having a much steeper learning curve than I expected.

 I ended up learning a lot about Linux command line (as messing with the game files was more of a hassle then you'd imagine), a tiny bit more about Lua scripting (and how easy it was to get the "Pause game script" to work, even though it was extremely useless in the end) and ended up with a very easy to use Dwarf Fortress server I can play in whenever I feel like.